- Levels Taught:

 I've been teaching violin and viola professionally for over 10 years now.
 My experience includes teaching private lessons at students homes as well as at various music schools, summer camps and festivals.
 A few advanced students have even attended and performed in some of these aforementioned festivals!
 I am always encouraging my students to go above and beyond.

 A bit of background about me: I started my music studies at the age of 7.
 Lessons and orchestra were literally the highlight of my childhood.
-I ended up attending the Baltimore School for the Arts for high school, and eventually went on to receive my Bachelor of Music Performance degree from Shenandoah University and complete further studies in England and Northern Ireland.
-I am also a registered Suzuki Violin/Viola teacher and have attended several teachers workshops in order to gain the knowledge and experience necessary to work with any and all types of students, including those with learning disabilities, such as ADD and FAS.
+I ended up attending the Baltimore School for the Arts for high school, and went on to receive my Bachelor of Music Performance degree from Shenandoah University and complete further studies in England, Northern Ireland and Maryland (UMBC graduate certificate).
+I am also a registered Suzuki Violin/Viola teacher and have attended many teachers workshops in order to gain the knowledge and experience necessary to work with any and all types of students, including those with learning disabilities, such as ADD and FAS.

 *** Lesson Details ***